jorgejl/Bluescape-downloader/README.md

 # Bluescape-downloader
-Scripts to download Bluescape (Bluescape.com) content to the local computer, maintaining metadata.
+Scripts to download Bluescape (Bluescape.com) content, maintaining metadata.

 ## Important
 The script expects a file named "local_settings.py" at the root.
 An example is provided.
 Please use that file to store any confidential information (id's, credentials, etc)